 In the Inner Fairway, between the Island Sailing Club and the Eastern Channel between HW-2.5hrs and HW -1hr vessels will experience a westerly setting cross current of up to 1.5knots which will have a tendency to set vessels down towards the western shore.
 This cross current splits into two separate flows on the western side of the fairway in between the Island Sailing Club and the Red Jet terminal with a current of up to 1.5 knots running along the foreshore in either direction.
 See diagram in Local Notice to Mariners: Change to Tidal Flows in Cowes Harbour.

-Large vessels, including the Red Jets and vehicle ferries, when entering or leaving the harbour during this period may be required to remain on the east side (red buoys) of the fairway between No 2A buoy and the Small Craft Channel beacon to avoid being set down onto the western shore.
+Large vessels, including the Red Jets and vehicle ferries, when entering or leaving the harbour during this period may be required to remain on the east side (red buoys) of the fairway between No 2A buoy and the Eastern Channel beacon to avoid being set down onto the western shore.

 Small craft should be prepared to alter their heading so as not to be set across the fairway when transiting this area and avoid impeding the safe passage of commercial shipping and ferries.